 The Average Position column will indicate if the landing page has any SERP Features such as reviews, site links, and featured snippets.
 If you are tracking mobile results, it can indicate whether the landing page is rendered on AMP with an AMP icon.

-Next to the filter bar at the top is the ability to view the domain’s New or Lost landing pages.
+Next to the filter bar at the top is the ability to view the domain’s New or Lostpages.
 Landing pages are considered new if they were not previously ranking for keywords but now are.
 Landing pages are considered lost if they were previously ranking for keywords but now are not found ranking in Google’s top 100.

 New and Lost Keywords

 You can also identify new and lost keywords in this report.
 Any of the keywords that are new or lost for your landing pages in the selected time frame will be noted with a green or red icon next to the keyword.
 However, New and Lost keywords aren’t filtered with the New and Lost filter above the table.
-In order to identify any New and Lost keywords, you have to expand a landing page and see if that page has any keywords with a green or red label in their list.
+In order to identify any New and Lost keywords, you have to expand a landing page and see if that page has any keywords with a green or red label in their list next to the tags.

-Here we can see that the landing page had one new keyword (wakeboarding boat) and one lost keyword (wakeboarding boats) in the same time period.
+Here we can see that the landing page had four keywords but then lost one keyword (lowes christmas trees) in the same time period.

-For any chosen time range (going back to the first day that you set up your campaign), you’ll be able to see the difference in number of keywords that each landing page has been ranking for.
+For any chosen time range (going back to the first day that you set up your campaign), you’ll be able to see the difference in the number of keywords that each landing page has been ranking for.
+The image below shows all tracked URLs for homedepot.com over the past 7 days.

 Search rankings can change often, so it can be insightful to monitor the difference column the course of your campaign.
 After you’ve had a campaign running for a long time, you can go back and review how your site performed over the holiday season, different months of the year, and so on with this feature.